Rob Ferguson, an archaeologist with Parks Canada, set out 141 years later, in 1999, to find the original site of Havre Saint-Pierre.

 Ferguson’s archaeological excavations here, examining the period from 1720 to 1758, have revealed fine kitchenware and fancy ceramics from Germany, Britain and Italy, evidence that the affluent Gallant provided well for his family.

-Fortunately, Gallant’s family survived the deportation, and Gallant would have been proud to know that his ancestors were on hand to mark the 250th anniversary of the Acadian expulsion in 2005.
+Fortunately, Gallant’s family survived the deportation, and Gallant would have been proud to know that his descendants were on hand to mark the 250th anniversary of the Acadian expulsion in 2005.

 Unlike the Gallants, the farming Oudy clan seems to have vanished from the historical record.
 During the expulsion of Acadians from Île Saint-Jean in 1758, it is believed the entire Oudy clan boarded the ill-fated La Violet for the voyage to France, perishing when the ship went down in the Atlantic.